 But wait — there’s still room for employee gifts in your budget for the holidays if you’re willing to get creative.
 There’s even a benefit to non-cash employee incentives.
 According to the Incentive Research Foundation, non-cash employee incentives motivate your employees and increase performance better than cash.
 Employee incentives alone are known to increase employee morale and company engagement, as well as increase performance by at least 44 percent.

-Employee Holidays Incentives That Are Better Than Cash
+13 Great Employee Holiday Incentives That Are Better Than Cash

 Hopefully these facts have caught your attention and you’re ready to hear the best part — non-cash employee incentives can be cheap or even free depending on your needs and budget restrictions.
 They are better than cash according to the study.

 Here’s a list of the best non-cash employee incentives for the holidays: